 In addition, the director must inform the Company of any fact or event that may be relevant to the holding of office as a director.

-Directors must also submit their resignation to the Board of Directors and formally resign from their position in the events set forth in the Regulations of this body, particularly:
+Directors must also submit their resignation to the Board of Directors and formally resign from their position in the events described in section C.1.19 of this Report.